Erich Mielke: Murder at the Babylon Cinema

 Meanwhile, Mielke and Ziemer made their escape by running into the theater and out an emergency exit.
 They tossed their pistols over a fence, where they were later found by Homicide Detectives from the elite Mordkommission.
 Mielke and Ziemer then returned to their homes.

 According to Koehler, "Back at Bülowplatz, the killings had triggered a major police action.
 At least a thousand officers poured into the square, and a bloody street battle ensued.
 Rocks and bricks were hurled from the rooftops.
 Communist gunmen fired indiscriminately from the roofs of surrounding apartment houses.
 As darkness fell, police searchlights illuminated the buildings.
 Using megaphones, officers shouted, "Clear the streets!
 Move away from the windows!
 We are returning fire!"
-By now the rabble had fled the square, but shooting continued as riot squads combed the tenements, brutality beating and arresting hundreds of residents suspected of having fired weapons.
+By now the rabble had fled the square, but shooting continued as riot squads combed the tenements, brutally beating and arresting hundreds of residents suspected of having fired weapons.
 The battle lasted until one o'clock the next morning.
 In addition to the two police officers, the casualties included one Communist who died of a gunshot wound and seventeen others who were seriously wounded."

 Anlauf's wife had died three weeks earlier of kidney failure.
 The murder of Anlauf thus left their three daughters as orphans.
 Their oldest daughter was forced to rush her planned wedding in order to keep her sisters from being put in an orphanage.
 Lenck was survived by his wife.
 Willig was hospitalized for 14 weeks, but made a full recovery and returned to active duty.
 In recognition for Willig's courage, the Berlin Police promoted him to Lieutenant.

 After the murders, the act was celebrated at the Lichtenberger Hof, a favorite beer hall of the Rotfrontkämpferbund, where Mielke boasted: "Today we celebrate a job that I pulled!" ("Heute wird ein Ding gefeiert, das ich gedreht habe!")

 Fugitive

 According to Koehler, "Kippenberger was alarmed when word reached him that Sergeant Willig had survived the shooting.
 Not knowing whether the sergeant could talk and identify the attackers, Kippenberger was taking no chances.
 He directed a runner to summon Mielke and Ziemer to his apartment at 74 Bellermannstrasse, only a few minutes walk from where the two lived.
 When the assassins arrived, Kippenberger told them the news and ordered them to leave Berlin at once.
-The parliamentarian's wife Thea, an unemployed schoolteacher and as staunch a Communist Party member as her husband, shepherded the young murderers to the Belgian border.
+The parliamentarian's wife, Thea, an unemployed schoolteacher and as staunch a Communist Party member as her husband, shepherded the young murderers to the Belgian border.
 Agents of the Communist International (Comintern) in the port city of Antwerp supplied them with money and forged passports.
 Aboard a merchant ship, they sailed for Leningrad.
 When their ship docked, they were met by another Comintern representative, who escorted them to Moscow."

 Beginning in 1932, Mielke attended the Comintern's Military Political school under the alias Paul Bach.
 He later graduated from the Lenin School shortly before being recruited into the OGPU.